jeffbryner/jeffbryner.github.io/_posts/2020-05-20-forensics-with-old-friends.md

 ---

 ## Old Friends
-When you do infosec for awhile you gather a collection of 'old friends'; tools you rely on over the years to help you get your job done.
+When you do infosec for a while you gather a collection of 'old friends'; tools you rely on over the years to help you get your job done.
 Some are simple like dd, or xxd.
 Some are complex (vsCode?) but it's fun to revisit some old friends in new context to see how they play out.
 ![a gif we found](/assets/forensics-with-old-friends/a-gif-we-found.gif)

 <small>Note to reader: Taylor is not actually an old friend. </small>

 ## Forensics
-I recently had the chance to take [Sara Edwards' SANS course FOR 518 for Mac Forensics](https://www.sans.org/course/mac-and-ios-forensic-analysis-and-incident-response) and it was a blast.
-A week's worth of digging through Mac/Iphone artifacts culminating with a team challenge to solve a case using what we had learned.
-It was great fun and brought me back to revisit some core skills.
+I recently had the chance to take [Sara Edwards' SANS course FOR 518 for Mac Forensics](https://www.sans.org/course/mac-and-ios-forensic-analysis-and-incident-response) and it was a blast!
+A week's worth of digging through Mac/Iphone artifacts culminating with a [team challenge](https://twitter.com/iamevltwin/status/1262023033293877248) to solve a case using what we had learned.
+It was great fun and was a chance to revisit some core skills.

 ## File Carving
 If you do forensics for any length of time, you'll have occasion to [carve out a file](https://en.wikipedia.org/wiki/File_carving) from a binary blob of nothing.
 Could be a broken disk, could be a stream intercepted from the network, regardless having an old friend that helps you find and retrieve a file is invaluable.

 ## Hachoir
 Hachoir means 'meat grinder' in French and is the name of a [python project used to parse out structures in all sorts of data](https://hachoir.readthedocs.io/en/latest/).
-The project was of great help to me over the years when I needed to, oh say [parse out MSTask job files](https://github.com/vstinner/hachoir/blob/master/hachoir/parser/misc/mstask.py#L5) to find malicious entries.
+The project was a big help to me over the years when I needed to, oh say [parse out MSTask job files](https://github.com/vstinner/hachoir/blob/master/hachoir/parser/misc/mstask.py#L5) to find malicious entries.

 ## Jupyter
 I decided to revisit this old friend to see if I could whip up a jupyter notebook for file carving making use of the variety of [parsers available in Hachoir](https://hachoir.readthedocs.io/en/latest/parser.html).